 If the injury only caused mild contusions, you will be sent home to rest.
 Then, after a few days, you can gradually return to your normal activities.

 If the injury was more severe, however, treatment will follow the same course as most other types of brain injury.
-That is, you will need to focus on activating your brain’s neuroplasticity, which will allow you to regain function.
+That is, you will likely require various types of therapy and will need to focus on activating your brain’s neuroplasticity, which will allow you to regain function.

 Once again, focal brain injury symptoms are determined by where the damage occurred.
 Therefore, you should tailor your treatment to address your specific symptoms.